EranStarkLab/IndependentCoding/README.md

           * Kolmogorov-Smirnov test
           * Geometric mean of binomial probabilities
 * **prevalence_simulations.ipnyb:**\
-This notebook examine how feature prevalence affects the expected distribution of neuronal encoding under the assumption of independent encoding.
+This notebook examine how variable prevalence affects the expected distribution of neuronal encoding under the assumption of independent encoding.
 It performs analytical and simulation based calculations and generates prevalence related figures.
   * The notebook includes:
       * Calculation of the probability of encoding exactly k variables as a function of prevalence (p₀)
       * Generation of heat maps showing the distribution of encoding probabilities across prevalence values